electronicvisions/hbp-sp9-guidebook/pm/pm_hardware_configuration.rst

 The hardware version of :class:`TsodyksMarkramMechanism` is slightly modified (cf. Schemmel et al. 2007, 2006): it cannot implement depression and facilitation at the same time.
 The basic functionality stays the same, however; in the PyNN script, one has to set one of the model’s time constants ``tau_rec`` and ``tau_facil`` to 0, opting for either depression or facilitation.

-.. warning:: short term plasticity is currently only functional with the executable system specification (ESS); support for the real hardware system is coming soon.

 Parameter ranges
 ================